Anisotropic linear waves and breakdown of the momentum expansion in spin magnetohydrodynamics: Solutions for the linearized equations

 Again, by comparing this ansatz with the determinant on an order-by-order basis, one can obtain $\tilde \omega_i'$ and $\omega_5$.
 We find that $\tilde\omega_1 ' = \tilde\omega_2'$ and that $\tilde\omega_3'=\tilde\omega_4'$.
 This indicates that a pair of waves propagating in opposite directions with the same speed acquire the same damping rate at the $k^2$ order.
 The solutions are summarized as

 where the explicit forms of $W_i$ are found to be

-{ The above solutions in the small-$k$ expansion are one of the main results in this paper.
+The above solutions in the small-$k$ expansion are one of the main results in this paper.
 However, we will further see that the above series expressions are not valid when $\cos \theta$ becomes small in the next subsection.
 Before going into this point, we give a couple of comments on the above solutions.

 One can compare the above results with the first-order solutions without spin \cite{Fang:2024skm}.
 First, the propagating modes in the $k$ expansion, which are shown in Eqs.~(\ref{quantic NLO solution1}), (\ref{quartic NLO solution1}), and (\ref{quartic NLO solution2}), have the same forms as the damping Alfven and magneto-sonic waves up to the replacement of the shear viscosity $\eta_\para$ by $\tilde \eta_\para$ defined in Eq.~(\ref{eq:eta-tilde}).
 In other words, only when there is a nonzero cross rotational viscosity $\xi_\para$, the propagating modes are modified by dynamics of angular momentum.
-In Eq.~(\ref{con12}), the cross rotational viscosity converts the antisymmetric perturbation to the symmetric stress, and modifies the Alfven and sound modes.
+In Eq.~(\ref{con12}), the cross rotational viscosity converts the antisymmetric perturbation to the symmetric stress, and modifies the Alfven and sound modes. {The other three modes in Eqs.~(\ref{quantic NLO solution2}), (\ref{quantic NLO solution3}), and (\ref{quartic NLO solution3}) are damping spin modes.
+The damping factor remains in the zero momentum limit, and spin density does not persist in the strict equilibrium limit because spin angular momentum is not a conserved quantity by itself \cite{Hattori:2019lfp}.}

 \cout{ This finding is consistent with the preceding linear-mode analyses (in the absence of a magnetic field) \cite{Hattori:2019lfp, Hongo:2021ona,Hongo:2021ona,Hu:2022azy,Daher:2022wzf} where the propagating modes are not modified by dynamics of angular momentum in the first-order solutions at the $k^2$ order.
 The cross rotational viscosity can exist only in the presence of an order-one vector such as a magnetic field and/or strong vorticity \cite{Cao:2022aku}. }